-Despite being long-lived and investing substantially in reproduction year-after-year, we found no evidence of age-dependent trade-offs in egg size in this snowy plover population.
-However, older females tended to initiate nesting earlier in the season compared to their younger conspecifics – indicating age-dependent competitive abilities that likely reflect experience and local knowledge.
-This age-dependent variation in lay date followed a non-linear pattern indicative of senescence in competitive ability: lay date advanced with each year of age until a peak at age 6, however limited sampling in older age classes makes this non-linear trend hard to robustly interpret.
-Nonetheless, the pre-peak effect is well supported.
-Moreover, locally recruited females (i.e., hatched locally) bred earlier than immigrant females, further suggesting a competitive advantage for individuals with prior experience at the breeding site.
+Despite being long-lived and investing substantially in reproduction year-after-year, we found no evidence of age-dependent trade-offs in egg size or mating strategy in this snowy plover population.
+However, older females tended to initiate nesting earlier in the season compared to their younger conspecifics – indicating age-dependent competitive abilities that could reflect experience.
+This age-dependent variation in lay date followed a non-linear pattern indicative of senescence in competitive ability: lay date advanced with each year of age until a peak at age 6, however limited sampling in older age classes makes this non-linear trend hard to robustly interpret thereafter.
+Moreover, locally recruited females (i.e., hatched locally) bred earlier than immigrant females, further suggesting a competitive advantage for individuals with prior experience at the breeding site, which would also apply to older females that bred at the study site before.
 Importantly, polyandry was not repeatable within individuals – likely due to stochastic socio-ecological dynamics, such as local mate availability and breeding success, which are known to influence mating tactics in plovers.